Gal Gadot Puts A Contemporary Spin To Wonder Woman's Uniform In Bold Pink Suit

 At the Palm Springs International Film Festival, all eyes were on Gal Gadot.
 The breakout actress took 2018 when she filled in the fighting boots of the iconic Wonder Woman in the titular film that became a massive box office success and made Gadot a superstar.
-At the event, the actress took notes from Wonder Woman’s own stylebook and added her own contemporary spin on it.
+At the event, the 32-year-old actress took notes from Wonder Woman’s own stylebook and added her own contemporary spin on it.

 Gadot, a former beauty queen and combat instructor for the Israel Defense Forces, is a mix of beauty, brains, and brawn.
 Her style, too, shows a concoction of characters.
 The actress graced the red carpet in a pink Oscar de la Renta suit, Elle UK reported.
 The bold bubble gum color represents a common trend seen in brands such as Erdem and Gucci in 2017, which showcased a splash of fuchsia, peach, and rose tones on runways.